obsidianmd/obsidian-developer-docs/en/Plugins/Releasing/Plugin guidelines.md

 ## Vault

+### Prefer the Editor API instead of `Vault.modify`

+If you want to edit an active note, use [[Editor]] instead of [[obsidian.vault.modify|Vault.modify()]].

+Editor maintains information about the active note, such as cursor position, selection, and folded content.
+When you use [[obsidian.vault.modify|Vault.modify()]] to edit the note, all that information is lost, which leads to a poor experience for the user.

+Editor is also more efficient when making small changes to parts of the note.

+Only use [[obsidian.vault.modify|Vault.modify()]] if you're editing a file in the background.

 ### Prefer the Vault API over the Adapter API

 Obsidian exposes two APIs for file operations: the Vault API (`app.vault`) and the Adapter API (`app.vault.adapter`).